CAIDA/catalog-data/sources/recipe/how_to_parse_arks_ipv6_warts_file/README.md

 ~~~
 {
   "name": "How to parse arks ipv6 warts file?",
-  "descriptions": "This solution parses through an arks ipv6 warts file and produces a sorted list of ips and asns.",
+  "description": "This solution parses through an arks ipv6 warts file and produces a sorted list of ips and asns.",
   "links": [
     "software:pyasn",
     "software:scamper",